tomordonez/learning/README.md

 This repo contains:
 * `gatech`: Summary of courses I am taking at Gatech (only what I can publish publicly to meet honor code)
-* `courses`: Summary of courses I am taking, including code and documentation.
+* `courses`: Summary of other courses I am taking, including code and documentation.
 * `reading`: Summary of books I am reading.
 * `docs`: Documentation/tutorials to set up courses.

 My blog also has documentation/tutorials of topics I learned.
 [Tom Ordonez Blog](https://www.tomordonez.com/)

 ## Experience

+**Work**

+* Built a dashboard for a supply chain team to find competitors near fulfillment centers (Python, GCP, PowerBI)
+* Built a dashboard for a talent team to track efforts in diversity recruiting (SQL, PowerBI)
+* Built an internal web app to automate delivery of talent pipelines.
+(Python, SQL, Bash, Power Automate)
+* Other projects using PowerBI and Azure.

 **Gatech**